isc-projects/kea/doc/sphinx/kea-messages.rst

     %1: An error unpacking the deferred option %2: %3

 Logged at debug log level 50.
-A debug message issued when deferred unpacking of an option failed, making it to be left unpacked in the packet.
+This debug message is issued when deferred unpacking of an option failed, making it to be left unpacked in the packet.
 The first argument is the option code, the second the error.